Were You Born for Boot Camp?

-Before you decide which fitness boot camp to join, it’s best to do a little homework.
-Cedric Bryant, PhD, FACSM, chief science officer of the American Council on Exercise (ACE), offers the following points to consider before signing up for a program:
+Before you sign up for a boot camp, do a little homework.
+Cedric Bryant, PhD, FACSM, chief science officer of the American Council on Exercise (ACE), offers the following points to consider:

 - Sample a class before making a commitment.